You have three options to get federal student loans out of default to go back to school:

 You can regain eligibility for additional federal student aid after you make 6 monthly payments under your repayment plan.
 You still have to make the remaining 3 payments to get out of default.

-To start the rehabilitation process, contact the Department of Education’s Default Resolution Group to find out who has your loans.
 The DRG will be able to tell you which collection agency has your loans.

 Before you call, read How to Rehabilitate Your Student Loans so you can be prepared.